atelierbram/blog/source/_posts/2017-04-13-create-custom-unicase-webfont.md

 Now you can download your own custom unicase font, only containing the glyphs for uppercase, numbers and punctuation, which also makes it very light-weight.
 Conveniently FontSquirrel generates additional <span class="small-caps">CSS</span> with the `@fontface` rule <sup><a href="#note-2" class="sup-link" id="supLink2">2</a></sup> applied.

-<blockquote><p class="quote">Never use capital letters to accentuate words in running copy.
+> Never use capital letters to accentuate words in running copy.
 They stick out far too much spoiling the look of the column or page.
 Use italics instead.
-If you have to set words in capitals, use proper small caps with or without initial capitals.</p><p style="text-align:right;font-size:1.125rem !important">Erik Spiekermann</p></blockquote>
+If you have to set words in capitals, use proper small caps with or without initial capitals. <small class="author">Erik Spiekermann</small>

 ### Examples